Engee documentation

 Details

-A mathematical model used to calculate the heat flow between fluids in a heat exchanger.
-You can assume a constant heat transfer coefficient, use an empirical relationship for the flow inside the pipes, or specify tabular data for the Colburn number or Nusselt number.
+A mathematical model used to calculate the heat flow between liquids in a heat exchanger.
+You can assume a constant heat transfer coefficient, use an empirical relationship for the flow inside the pipes, or specify tabular data for the Colburn number or the Nusselt number.

-For more information, see.
-Calculating the Nusselt number.
+For more information, see Calculation of the Nusselt number.

 Values